TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 delivers them to the user without re-triggering the rendering.

-In that second case, either the page is fully cached and directly delivered from the cache, or the page has non-cacheable elements on it.
+In that second case, either the page is fully cached and directly delivered from the cache, or the page is cached but has also non-cacheable elements on it.
 If a page has non-cacheable elements, TYPO3 first fetches the cached part of the page and then renders all dynamic parts.

 .. note::

-   The cache contains placeholders for dynamic elements to tell TYPO3 where to render dynamic parts.
+   A stored cache contains placeholders for dynamic elements to tell TYPO3 where it has to render which dynamic parts.

 .. hint::

-   For developers: If you are developing a plugin think about your plugin's cache lifetime.
+   For developers: If you are developing a plugin, think about your plugin's cache lifetime.
-   Ideally, it can be fully cached, but if not, read the section about the caching framework to learn how to leverage TYPO3's caching mechanism to cache your plugin for however long you can - even 30 seconds might improve performance in some scenarios.
+   Ideally, it can be fully in the cache for a long time.
+But if not, make the extension uncached and follow the steps in the section about the caching framework in order to leverage TYPO3's caching mechanism.
+This is a means to cache your plugin for however long you can - even only 30 seconds might improve performance in some scenarios.
+   There are also cache options in TypoScript which may help to simplify this:
+   :ref:`t3tsref/Functions/Cache.html:Cache`

+.. _cache_hash:
 Caching Variants - or: What is a "cache hash"?
 ----------------------------------------------